-The Existing IMA Loan is a demand loan in the original principal amount of \$1,687,000, of which \$1,687,000 was outstanding as of both December 31, 2013 and 2012.
-Interest on the Existing IMA Loan accrues annually at a rate of 7.0%.
+The Existing IMA Loan is a demand loan in the original principal amount of \$1,687,000, of which \$1,687,000 was outstanding as of both December 31, 2015 and 2014.
+Interest on the Existing IMA Loan accrued annually at a rate of 7.0% through December 30, 2014.
+Beginning December 31, 2014, the interest rate was the same as the New IMA Loan (effective rate of 11.92% as of December, 31, 2015).
 Pursuant to the Credit Agreement, interest payments on the Existing IMA Loan are funded from the Interest Escrow, with any shortfall funded by IMA.
 Payments of principal on the Existing IMA Loan are due upon the earlier of our demand or the satisfaction in full of the indebtedness related to the BMH Loan and the New IMA Loan.
 The Credit Agreement obligates IMA to make payoffs to us in varying amounts upon the sale or transfer of, or obtaining construction financing for, all or a portion of the property securing the Existing IMA Loan.
 The Existing IMA Loan may be prepaid in whole or in part at any time without penalty; provided, however, that prepayments will not relieve IMA of its obligation to continue to make payments on the Existing IMA Loan as set forth in the Credit Agreement.